Zendesk Support vs Sell: What to know after the 2027 retirement

 What this change means for you

-To make it super clear, here’s a quick comparison of what the two platforms were designed to do.
-Thinking about these differences will help you figure out what you need from a Sell replacement.
+To make it clear, here’s a quick comparison of what the two platforms were designed to do.
+This can help you identify exactly what features you might look for in a new CRM integration.

 Feature AreaZendesk SupportZendesk Sell (Legacy)What to Look For in a Replacement

-Main GoalSolve customer problemsManage the sales pipelineA dedicated sales CRM that plays nice with your helpdesk
+Main GoalResolve customer inquiriesManage the sales pipelineA dedicated sales CRM with a strong Zendesk integration

 Core ItemTicketLead / DealOpportunity and Contact records